What’s the Matter with Archimedes?

 May 8, 2025

-“Without The Archimedean Property…the world takes on properties that would baffle even the most imaginative fiction writers.”
+“Without the Archimedean Property…the world takes on properties that would baffle even the most imaginative science fiction writers.”

-His frustrated parents decided it was time to try some immersion therapy so they sent him to a school where ‘straight’ is just another kind of ‘curved’ and once smooth space resembles Alpine Lace Swiss Cheese.
+Turns out, our Archimedes is a bit OCD; specifically, he has ‘a thing’ about lines, straight lines: he’s not at home without them!
+His frustrated parents decided it was time to try some immersion therapy, so they sent him to a school where the word ‘straight’ was only used in the context of sexual orientation.
+Everything else was just ‘curved’ and space, once smooth, resembled Alpine Lace Swiss Cheese.
 Needless to say, things did not go well there for poor Archimedes.

-Years later when it came time to name the experimental school, they decided to call it, The non-Archimedean Academy…but not because Archimedes had (briefly) been a student there!
+Years later when it came time to rename the experimental school, they decided to call it The non-Archimedean Academy…but not because Archimedes had (briefly) been an ‘unsuccessful’ student there!
 Yes, the local adventures of the ‘linear lad’, as they called him, were still fresh on everyone’s lips, but the real story behind the school’s naming is even more bizarre.
-Read on, McDuff:

-In an earlier TWS (5/06/2025) titled Square Pegs in Round Holes, we used an analogy from solid geometry to demonstrate how much the fetish of linearity restricts and distorts our access to information about the world we live in.
+Read on, McDuff: In another article on this site, Square Pegs in Round Holes, we used an analogy from solid geometry to demonstrate how much the fetish of linearity restricts and distorts our access to information about the world we live in.
 Reasoning from our model, we estimated that our refusal to color outside the ‘box’ (a straight edged cube) is blinding us to c.
 63% of what we otherwise might know.

 The Archimedean Property links geometry to the set of Real Numbers (extended to include Complex Numbers).
 Systems that incorporate non-reals, like surreal and p-adic numbers, do not conform to The Archimedean Property.
 (Surreal numbers include infinite and infinitesimal quantities.)

-Without The Archimedean Property, your journey could have been even more eventful and a pop-up appearance on Beale St. could not be ruled out…but the Peabody (hotel) ducks are the least of your problems.
+Without The Archimedean Property, your journey might have been even more eventful and a pop-up appearance on Beale St. could not be ruled out…but the Peabody (hotel) ducks are the least of your problems.
 Without The Archimedean Property, geometry loses its intuitiveness.
-The world the world takes on properties that would baffle even the most imaginative fiction writers, for example:
+The world takes on properties that would baffle even the most imaginative science fiction writers, for example:

-• All triangles are isosceles, and the two longest sides are always equal
+➢ All triangles are isosceles, and the two longest sides are always equal ➢ Every point in a sphere is its center

 If this is the first time you’ve encountered these strange propositions, you’re probably feeling like I did the morning I woke up on Europa, freezing, gasping for breath, and generally disoriented.
-You’ve entered a world in which ‘space & time’ and ‘cause & effect’, backbones of our disenchanted, secular logos, simply do not apply.
+You’ve entered a world in which ‘space & time, cause & effect’, backbones of our disenchanted, secular logos, simply do not apply.

-In such a world, all events are sui generis; no event causes any other event…or impacts it…or even influences it.
-However, events can be embedded in other events in every imaginable configuration resulting in Gaudi worthy architecture, subject to the following:
+In such a world, all events are sui generis and causa sui.
+No event causes any other event…or impacts it…or even influences it.
+However, events can be embedded in other events in every imaginable configuration resulting in Gaudi worthy architecture, subject to the following ‘engineering’ limitation:

 Image: René Magritte.
 The False Mirror.
 Paris 1929